ZoeMacf/shortrestcafe/README.md

 # Short Rest Cafe

-The Short Rest Cafe is a place for board game enthusiasts to meet up, indulge in coffee and treats alongside their favourite board games.
+Short Rest Café website is a hub for people to learn about their local board game café, they can also leave reviews for the board games that they have played there.

 ## Contents